scriptnull/waymond/README.md

 waymond -config waymond.toml
 ```

-But, we would love to add more commands and improve the CLI experience.
+But the project is looking to improve the CLI experience.
 So, please take a look [here](https://github.com/scriptnull/waymond/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fcli) if you would like to contribute.

 ## Configuration